adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		});
 	}

-	// Perhaps `hasFeatures` could be renamed to `cutsTheMustard` if you find that more understandable but this is just semantics.

-Notice it is remarkably similar to CTM, but abstracted away into a library so that you, the developer can easily decouple application logic from browser APIs (and *bugs!*).

-For the above application to run, the libary has exposed to the application that not only are all required methods available but that they are free from bugs.
-There is no need for polyfills, User Agent sniffing or object inferences.

-*One subtle but important point to make note of is this*: there is a one-to-one mapping between what you check for and what your application uses.

-This is why the site must provide a core experience when Javascript is turned off &mdash; the user well receive this experience when it doesn't *cut the mustard*.
-And don't worry about the user getting upset &mdash; they won't mind [0].

-This is the **Real** Progressive Enhancement.
+**1. CTM looks remarkably similar to the above.** The difference is that the methods are hidden behind facades something of which provides many benefits that also enable Progressive Enhancement in a reliable way.

+**2. There is a 1-to-1 mapping between what is checked in the condition and what is used by the application.** This is *vital*.

+**3. There is no need for polyfills.** The library either provides the method or it doesn't, no halfway houses, no caveats.

+**4. Application logic is completely decoupled from browser logic.** Something that you may have heard Nicholas Zakas talk about in many of his articles and books.
+If a browser updates, the application logic doesn't need updating.

+**5. In the event that Javascript is enabled and that the condition does *not* pass the user gets the degraded (Javascript disabled) equivalent.** Effectively the browser didn't "Cut the mustard".

 Explaining the intricacies of how to build a library like this really is out of scope for this article, and in anycase Peter Michaux does a far better job than I could ever do in *Cross-browser widgets*.
-Just don't let the date and new lingo distract you from the educational aspects.

-That said, you need a slight mindshift in how to write Javascript for the general web, and this change (like any other change in life) might seem daunting at first &mdash; but it's actually a lot easier than trying to keep up and remember what different browsers do, what is and what is not modern, and what your polyfills are doing etc.

-Generally speaking a function, or group of functions (library), should be written once, and used by many.
-But like Jeremy we should choose to make this our problem.
+This is the **Real** Progressive Enhancement and it's always been this way, it's just not well understood or promoted in the industry.

 ## Citations